 Step 2: Slide the two flowers onto the top of the straw, rotating the top layer so the petals alternate with the bottom petals (see step 2 above).
 Use a small piece of tape to secure the layers to each other and to the straw.

 Step 3: Create a cup shape with the circle piece by trimming along the cut line and then overlapping one side over the other, securing with a small piece of tape.
 Slide onto the straw over the petals and attach with tape (see step 3 above for finished flower).

 The five-petaled flowers on the template make a pretty gerber daisy.
 Cut three or four in your favorite color or colors, punch holes in the center, slide them onto the straw as you did for step 2 for the daffodils, arrange them as you like and tape them together and to the straw.
 Fold petals down the center to resemble a flower.
 (See at the top of the photo above).

 The rounded three-petaled flowers will make tulips.
 Cut two or three in your colors and follow the directions as above.
 (See in photo above, bottom, in two shades of pink.)

 Add leaves to the underside of each of the flowers, if you want, by cutting out some of the five-petaled flowers in green tissue, punching holes in the centers, and sliding them up from the bottom of each straw.
 Attach to the underside of each blossom with tape, then fold along the center of each leaf.

-We'll be making some Spring Flower treats next, and all of these ideas match our Spring theme favors!
+We'll be making some Spring Flower treats next.
 Please let us know what you think of these flowers!
 Did you find ways to make different kinds of flowers from our template?
 Share your comments below!